Fire sale: Sports

+Baseball

-The sports usage of the term "fire sale" is most especially used in Major League Baseball, where the most infamous fire sale occurred in 1997.
+In sports, the term fire sale is especially used in Major League Baseball, where the most infamous fire sale occurred in 1997.
 Weeks after winning the 1997 World Series, the Florida Marlins began trading away several of their high salary players and key cogs in the championship run, with Moisés Alou and Al Leiter among the first of many to go throughout the off-season and well into the 1998 season.
 This ended any realistic chance of the Marlins' defending their title.
 They plummeted to a 54–108 record in 1998, the worst ever by a defending World Series champion.

-Owner/Manager Connie Mack put the Philadelphia Athletics through a fire sale twice.
+Owner and manager Connie Mack put the Philadelphia Athletics through a fire sale twice.
 In 1914, the Athletics lost the 1914 World Series to the "Miracle Braves" in a four-game sweep.
 Mack traded, sold or released most of the team's star players soon after, in what could be considered as the first fire sale in organized sports.

-The second and more damning fire sale came after the 1933 season.
-On December 12, he traded Mickey Cochrane to the Detroit Tigers for Johnny Pasek and $100,000 and then traded Pasek and former 20-game winner George Earnshaw to the Chicago White Sox for Charlie Berry and $20,000.
+The second and more consequential fire sale came after the 1933 season.
+On December 12, Mack traded Mickey Cochrane to the Detroit Tigers for Johnny Pasek and $100,000 and then traded Pasek and former 20-game winner George Earnshaw to the Chicago White Sox for Charlie Berry and $20,000.
 On the same day he traded another future Hall of Famer, sending Lefty Grove, Max Bishop and Rube Walberg to the Boston Red Sox for Rabbit Warstler, Bob Kline and $125,000.
 Between 1933 and 1935 the Athletics also traded or sold Jimmie Foxx, Al Simmons, Doc Cramer, and Jimmie Dykes.
 The Athletics would never come close to having the success they had before the fire sale and the team eventually moved to Kansas City in 1955.

+The Athletics went through another major fire sale in anticipation of a move to Las Vegas.
+In April 2023, the Athletics ceased negotiations with the city of Oakland, California, where the team had played since 1968, in favor of constructing a stadium on a plot of land near Interstate 15.
+This was eventually changed to the plot of land where the Tropicana hotel and casino sits due to problems with the land that was originally chosen.
+The fire sale was seen by many as a way to provide a reason for this move.
+In response, Athletics fans hung several banners deriding team ownership and calling for the team to remain in Oakland at the Coliseum, which were controversially cropped out on the MLB.tv broadcast.
+The fire sale had taken place since the beginning of the 2022 season, when the Athletics suffered their worst season since 1979, losing 102 games.
+Despite fan protests, during the 2023 All-Star Game, Rob Manfred confirmed that relocation papers had been filed and that relocation proceedings had begun following the approval of a Nevada legislative package providing funding for the move.